 - DPx Gear HEST/F Urban Frame Knife: With a titanium handle and black stonewashed blade, this everyday carry knife has a blade notch that opens the blade quickly and it also opens bottles.
 It has a hex drive in the handle and a stainless steel glass breaker for emergencies.
 Get the DPx Gear HEST/F Urban Frame Knife at BladeHQ for $410

 Shop for more DPx pocket knives at:

 10. Gerber Gear

-Known for: Gerber Gear combines constant innovation with long experience to produce a wide range of top-quality knives and other edge tools at affordable prices.
+About the Brand: Gerber Gear combines constant innovation with long experience to produce a wide range of top-quality knives and other edge tools at affordable prices.